CliMA/Oceananigans.jl/docs/src/numerical_implementation/large_eddy_simulation.md

 the resulting eddy dissipation properly counteracts the spurious kinetic energy transferred by convective nonlinearity, to derive a modified AMD model.

-The eddy viscosity and diffusivity are defined in terms of eddy viscosity and diffusivity \emph{predictors}
+The eddy viscosity and diffusivity are defined in terms of eddy viscosity and diffusivity *predictors*
 $\nu_e^\dagger$ and $\kappa_e^\dagger$, such that
 ```math
 \nu_e = \text{max} \lbrace 0, \nu_e^\dagger \rbrace